Fine Art Studio

 The "canvas" that I produce the art works on is tanned leather whereby the subject of the work is carved and modelled into the hide to provide a permanent three-dimensional aspect to the subject.

 All my works are produced on the finest quality cowhide leather which is specially imported from Argentina.

-To achieve as realistic a result as possible I specifically concentrate on the composition of the picture, the specific details of the subject motor car and finally the colouring of the piece with acrylic paint.
+To achieve as realistic a result as possible I specifically concentrate on the composition of the picture, the specific details of the subject motor car and finally the colouring of the piece with airbrushed acrylic paint.

 The Process starts with the subject of the work being drawn onto damp leather.
-Then the background area around it is bevelled down to create the sense of depth between the subject and the background - the same effect that is created on a medallion by having the background pressed down.
+Then the background area around it is bevelled down to create the sense of depth between the subject and the background - the same effect that is created on a medallion or coin by having the background pressed down.

 In a method that is similar to that used by a sculptor, the details of the subject are then modelled into the still damp leather using specially designed tools.

 This process allows me to reproduce the very finest details of the automobile into the work adding to the authentic and accurate reproduction of the particular model - in this case the legendary BMW 635 CSi.
 In fact ultra- fine detailing is possible - literally down to individual components such as the mesh 'spokes' of the wheels and the radiator grille.